Podcast Promotion

 This tip is similar to submitting your show to different aggregators.
 Great podcast marketing means making your show available in more places.

-Another route that requires more equipment is recording both video and audio content as you produce an episode.
+Another route that requires more equipment is recording both video and audio content as you produce an episode (called a video podcast).
 Rather than having a static image on screen, viewers will see the host talking live as they follow along.
 This is a great option if you interview guests or have a co-host.

 Not sure if video podcasting is for you?
 Read our full guide on four different ways to repurpose your podcast for YouTube and why you should try it out.